 Cyber Attacks - Increases in data breaches put professional services firms and their customers at risk.
 Security challenges such as aging internet infrastructure, widening connectivity, and growing cyber-criminal behavior pose significant threats for lawyers, consultants, accountants, and others.
 Firms need to ensure that the proper safeguards are in place, such as appropriate technology and employee training, to preserve the security of company and customer data.

 Cloud Computing - Professional services firms are increasingly adopting cloud-based technologies to coordinate and communicate with employees and clients.
-Cloud computing refers to hardware and software resources that are delivered over public or private networks, which are typically hosted by third-party providers.
+Cloud computing refers to software resources that are delivered over public or private networks, which are typically hosted by third-party providers.
 Such systems can help firms save money in the long run by reducing the need for expensive data centers and onsite IT departments.
 Many potential customers in the private and public sectors are also transitioning to cloud-based applications and remote data storage, creating more demand for firms that provide IT consulting and support services.

 More Value-Oriented Billing - The basic source of revenue for professional firms remains hourly billing, but some also bill according to the value of the services they provide.
 Value-oriented billing is easiest to apply for services where the value is explicit, such as tax savings, damage awards, ad placements, or the size of an acquisition or merger.
 Professional service firms may adopt value-oriented billing policies if they act as general advisers for clients rather than performing work on an hourly basis.

-Greater Complexity of Corporate Operations - The operations of corporations (the major customers of most professional service firms) and the regulatory climate have become more complicated in the past decade, leading more corporations to seek expert outside advice.
+Greater Complexity of Corporate Operations - The operations of corporations (the major customers of most professional service firms) and the regulatory climate have become more complicated in the past decade, leading more corporations to seek outside expert advice.
 It may be more cost- and time-efficient for a company to hire a professional services firm than to train existing personnel about new technology or regulations.
 In many cases the hired firm assumes responsibility for knowledge of regulatory changes.